Ferries from

 Civitavecchia to Bastia Ferry

-The Civitavecchia to Bastia ferry ferry sails approximately 2 times weekly with a crossing time of 3 hours 15 minutes.
+The Civitavecchia to Bastia ferry ferry sails approximately once a week with a crossing time of 3 hours 15 minutes.

 Rome to Corsica Ferry Offers and Discounts